CleanPegasus/modular_arithmetic/README.md

 ## Structure
 The workspace is organized as follows:

-- src/curves/: Contains the implementation of elliptic curves and points on the curve.
+- src/curves/: Contains the implementation of elliptic curves and points on the curve, BN128 and Secp256k1 Elliptic Curves.
-- src/galois_field/: Contains the implementation of Galois fields, which are used in the elliptic curve operations.
+- src/galois_field/: Contains the implementation of Galois fields.
 - src/mod_math/: Contains modular arithmetic functions.
 - src/num_mod/: Contains the implementation of a number modulo some modulus.